Kerala State Chalachithra Academy

-Kerala State Motion Picture Academy is an autonomous non-profit institution based in Thiruvananthapuram, working under the Department of Cultural Affairs, Government of Kerala.
+Kerala State Chalachithra Academy is an autonomous non-profit institution based in Thiruvananthapuram, working under the Department of Cultural Affairs, Government of Kerala.

 History

 It was founded in August 1998 for the promotion of cinema in Kerala, considering that cinema is the most popular art form in the state.
-The Academy was first of its kind in India; it was formed on the basis of the Karant committee report (1980), which proposed the formation of a national film academy.
+The academy was first of its kind in India; it was formed on the basis of the Karant committee report (1980), which proposed the formation of a national film academy.
 Under the leadership of T. K. Ramakrishnan, The Minister for Cultural Affairs appointed Shaji N. Karun as its first chairman.